 The crew responded to his words with a mixture of shouts and jeers.
 The captain raised his hands to settle everyone down.

 Nearly half the crew raised their hands.
 The captain counted the hands in the air and then asked for a vote to push onward and continue looking for the lost crewmen.
-For the second vote, including his, the same number of hands extended into the night air.
+For the second vote, the same number of hands extended into the night air.

 “Goddammit!
 Who didn’t vote?”

 Merlot could hear his voice echo with the tension of the moment, angrier than he had intended.
 He always kept an odd number of men aboard to avoid such a predicament as this.
 His eyes searched the gathering of men before him until his gaze reached the far left side of the deck.
 James stood alone with his attention out over the sea.

 “Aye Captain!”
 James turned to face him in a flash, red with embarrassment.
 “The vote is tied and with you the lone straggler.
 Which way will you vote, son?”

 He watched James fumble with his thoughts.
 He felt for him, since the boy had the undivided attention of every man in the crew.
 After nervously looking around at the faces surrounding him, James gave his answer.

 James’ vote was met with both outrage and hearty praises.
 The captain watched the crew carefully.
 “Good man,” he murmured under his breath, approving of the boy’s courage and sense of duty.